haoyuli02/haoyuli02.github.io/_pages/year-archive.md

 The field of machine learning has witnessed a surge in research on generative models, as these models possess the ability to generate novel data similar to the training data.
 We explore various types of generative models, with a thorough analysis of their respective limitations and potential applications.
 Additionally, we also investigate several influence methods / instance-based interpretation and explore their efficacy in relevant applications.

-Click [here](https://descriptive-ravioli-e02.notion.site/Generative-Models-5daf5dc59d4c48d29337c6edfaad0927) to visit our notes page.
+Click [here](https://descriptive-ravioli-e02.notion.site/Generative-Models-5daf5dc59d4c48d29337c6edfaad0927) to visit our page.

+---

 ## Generative Models
 1. Variational Autoencoders (VAE)